SoftWearables/SoftWearables.github.io/README.md

 > <a href="mailto:SoftWearables(AT)mit.edu">SoftWearables(AT)mit.edu</a>

+## Keywords
+Wearables, Applied Machine Learning, e-Textiles, Personal Fabrication, Sensing, Actuation, Materials Sciences, Energy Harvesting.

 ## Abstract

 Wearables have long been integral to human culture and daily life.
 Recent advances in intelligent soft wearables have dramatically transformed how we interact with the world, enhancing our health, productivity, and overall well-being.
 These innovations, combining advanced sensor design, fabrication, and computational power, offer unprecedented opportunities for monitoring, assistance, and augmentation.
 However, the benefits of these advancements are not yet universally accessible.
 Economic and technical barriers often limit the reach of these technologies to domain-specific experts.
 There is a growing need for democratizing intelligent wearables that are scalable, seamlessly integrated, customized, and adaptive.
 By bringing researchers from relevant disciplines together, this workshop aims to identify the challenges and investigate opportunities for democratizing intelligent soft wearables within the HCI community via interactive demos, invited keynotes, and focused panel discussions.

 ## Introduction

-Recent developments in materials science, digital fabrication, and applied machine learning have enabled huge advances in intelligent soft wearables.
+Recent developments in materials science, digital fabrication, and applied machine learning have enabled significant advances in intelligent soft wearables.
 At the intersection of wearable technology and applied artificial intelligence, these wearables seamlessly integrate functionalities with the human body, serving as conformal sensing and actuation interfaces, and unobtrusively extract information and generate optimal feedback combined with advanced computational techniques.
-They have served as interactive interfaces, behavior monitoring and learning systems, assistive wearables, human augmentation, and entertainment, demonstrating huge potential in HCI, healthcare, AR/VR, robotics, and space, among other applications.
+Some research efforts have been prioritizing functionality over conformability, either for sensing or actuation, but we propose to further investigate soft interfaces that conform to the body.
+They have already served as interactive interfaces, behavior monitoring and learning systems, assistive wearables, human augmentation, and entertainment, demonstrating great potential in HCI, healthcare, AR/VR, robotics, and space, among other applications.

-However, despite their significant potential, most current intelligent wearables are still localized to specific parts of the body, function for only short periods, and are tailored to specific users and scenarios (as in ElectroDermis  or
+However, despite their significant potential, most current intelligent wearables are still localized to specific parts of the body, function for only short periods, and are tailored to specific users and scenarios (as in ElectroDermis or SmartSleeve).
-SmartSleeve).
 Additionally, the design, fabrication, and application of intelligent soft wearables generally require domain-specific knowledge and interdisciplinary integration.

-In this workshop, we aim to analyze the challenges and explore the huge opportunities in the democratization of such intelligent soft wearables, enabling them to be scalable, robust, customizable, and adaptive.
-The workshop will be structured to maximize engagement through a combination of keynotes, interactive demos, group discussions, and expert panels.
+In this workshop, we aim to analyze the challenges and explore the opportunities in the democratization of such intelligent soft wearables, enabling them to be scalable, robust, customizable, and adaptive.
+The structure of the workshop is designed to maximize engagement through a combination of keynotes, interactive demos, group discussions, and expert panels.

 ## Scope: Goals & Topics

 The democratization of intelligent soft wearables requires interdisciplinary efforts.
-In this workshop, we will focus on the following research questions:
+In this workshop, we focus on the following research questions:

 -   How do we effectively customize the form factor and functionalities of intelligent soft wearables for diverse individuals with